Fit as a Mama Bear

 While stretching and hip mobility work are part of the equation.
 The common denominator with almost all cases is weak glutes.

-Strong glutes help pull the knee into the path it should be when you land.
 Exercises like banded squats help re-train movement patterns and get the outer hip to fire and stabilize the knee.

 You can learn more about how to prevent knee pain with glute training in this blog post but using glute exercises is a crucial part of it.

-While better gym performance, less pain, and a shapely butt might be okay, as busy moms we’re really looking for the day to day stuff.
+While better gym performance, less pain, and a shapely butt might be okay, as busy moms we're really looking for the day-to-day stuff.

 From a life perspective, having strong glutes muscles lets you: